FOR IMMEDIATE RELEASE

 — Robert G.

 Our daughter Ester and ourselves have had a pleasure of attending the 2014 Congress of Future Physicians and Medical Scientist this past weekend, and we thoroughly enjoyed every moment of it.
-Everything — the overall organization, the diversity and caliber of the speakers, the various activities, the historical venue, and the thriving scholar community — has been superb.
+Everything — the overall organization, the diversity and caliber of the speakers, the various activities, the historical venue, and the thriving delegate community — has been superb.
 Please accept our deep gratitude for making Ester’s participation in this outstanding event a reality.
 She has returned from the Congress as motivated as ever about her professional pursuits, and is now looking forward to new programs by the Academy.

 Thank you again for this outstanding experience.